Generic curves and non-coprime Catalans: Combinatorics

 For each $\Theta_k^0$ let $S_k^0$ be its skeleton.
 Consider the space $\mathbb{R}_{\ge 0}^l$ of all possible shifts $x_1,\ldots,x_l.$ Consider the subset $\Sigma_{\Theta}\subset\mathbb{R}_{\ge 0}^l$ consisting of all shifts $x_1,\ldots,x_l$ for which there exists $i$ and $j$ such that

 Clearly, $\Sigma_{\Theta}$ is a hyperplane arrangement.
-We say that two $(nd,md)$-invariant subsets are equivalent if the corresponding shifts belong to the same connected component of the complement to $\Sigma_{\Theta}.$ One can show (in fact, it will follow from the construction below) that every connected component of the complement to $\Sigma_{\Theta}$ contains at least one point corresponding to an $(dn,dm)$-invariant subset.
+We say that two $(nd,md)$-invariant subsets are equivalent if they can be obtained as $\Delta(x_1,\ldots,x_l)$ and $\Delta(y_1,\ldots,y_l)$ for the same collection $\Theta$ and the shifts $(x_1,\ldots,x_l)$ and $(y_1,\ldots,y_l)$ belong to the same connected component of the complement to $\Sigma_\Theta.$ One can show (in fact, it will follow from the construction below) that every connected component of the complement to $\Sigma_{\Theta}$ contains at least one point corresponding to an $(dn,dm)$-invariant subset.
+We call the connected components of the complement to a hyperplane arrangement the \textit{regions} of the arrangement.
+See Figure \ref{figure: hyperplane arrangement} for an example of a hyperplane arrangement $\Sigma_\Theta.$

-To summarize, in order to get all the equivalence classes of $(dn,dm)$-invariant subsets that have non-trivial intersections with exactly $l+1$ congruence classes modulo $d$, one should consider all possible $l+1$-tuples of $0$-normalized $(n,m)$-invariant subsets $\Theta^0_0,\ldots,\Theta^0_l,$ and for each such $(l+1)$-tuple consider the set of connected components of the complement to $\Sigma_{\Theta}$ in the space of shifts.
-Furthermore, one should consider these connected components up to symmetry: if two of the subsets are equal $\Theta^0_i=\Theta^0_j$ then switching the corresponding shift coordinates $x_i$ and $x_j$ interchanges the connected components corresponding to the same equivalence class of $(dn,dm)$-invariant subsets.
+To summarize, in order to get all the equivalence classes of $(dn,dm)$-invariant subsets that have non-trivial intersections with exactly $(l+1)$ congruence classes modulo $d$, one should consider all possible $l+1$-tuples of $0$-normalized $(n,m)$-invariant subsets $\Theta^0_0,\ldots,\Theta^0_l,$ and for each such $(l+1)$-tuple consider the set of regions of $\Sigma_{\Theta}$ in the space of shifts.
+Furthermore, one should consider these regions up to symmetry: if two of the subsets are equal $\Theta^0_i=\Theta^0_j$ then switching the corresponding shift coordinates $x_i$ and $x_j$ interchanges the connected components corresponding to the same equivalence class of $(dn,dm)$-invariant subsets.